TacoDark/Drive-Roulette/README.md

 # WARNING
 RUN AT YOUR OWN RISK, THIS HAS A CHANCE TO FORMAT YOUR ENTIRE C DRIVE!
 YOU HAVE BEEN **WARNED**

+# How To Run
+Install Python, run it in python.